How I Used Writing to Double My Freelancing Rate As a Programmer

 - A Potential client sees a link to get on your mailing list.
 Even better, they see an offer that gives them some incentive (a book, a report, a video, etc.) when they sign up.

-- When they sign up, they get a few more emails, all of which are salesy and aren’t newsletters, but even more value content.
+- When they sign up, they get a few more emails, all of which are salesy and aren’t newsletters, but even more valuable content.
 How neat!

 - After a few of these emails, there is an invitation to chat with you if you would like more personalized, hands on help similar to what you have been providing via email.